villhei/elixirtut/elixir_web/app/chapters/processes.md

   <p>In case of a process failure, the supervisor process usually restarts the process group that failed.
 This is possible because processes are isolated and <b>do not</b> share any data with other processes.
 Since processes are isolated, a failure in a process <b>will not</b> crash or corrupt the state of another process.</p>

-  <p>Remember, it's completely okay for a process to fail, for there is a very little overhead in creating a new process.</p>
+  <p>Remember, it's completely okay for a process to fail, for there is very little overhead in creating a new process to replace the failed one.</p>
 </div>
 ## <a name="actors"></a> Some formalism with actors

 Defined more formally, the independent processing units (processes) in Elixir and the BEAM follow the definition of an [Actor](https://en.wikipedia.org/wiki/Actor_model).
 Actor is a concept introduced by Carl Hewitt in 1973 as an alternative to the object-oriented approach for stucturing of programs.

-The actor model has been called the "20000 year old design pattern".
+Programs strcutured using the actor model have sometimes been said to follow a "1000 year-old design pattern".
 A program composing of multiple different types of individual actors very much resembles the way humans interact with each other in order to perfrom a collaborative task - hence the name actors.

-The actor model has recently gained a lot of interest because it happens to fit the concurrent programming model really well.
-A process in Elixir is basically an actor, and thus actor is an independent parallel unit of computation.
+The actor model has recently gained a lot of traction as it happens to fit the concurrent programming model really well.
+A process in Elixir is basically an actor, and all actors are independent parallel units of computation communicating via message passing.

-The definition of an model
+**Characteristics of the actor model**
   * An actor is a fundamental unit of computation with processing, storage and communication
   * An actor can send and receive messages
   * An actor has a mailbox
   * Everything is an actor

-The behavior of an actor is defined by the axioms
+**The behavior of an actor is defined by the axioms**
   * An actor can create new actors
   * An actor can send messages to other actors it knows of
   * An actor can designate how to handle the next message it receives

 Let's look at these fundamental rules in a bit more detail by using a scenario example of distributing a CPU-heavy parallelizable task to a set of actors.

 Let's imagine our actor is modelled as a a state-machine.
-We first create an actor that specializes in some cpu-bound task.
+We first create an actor that specializes in some CPU-bound task.
 The actor initially starts from a state, where the actor is configured to receive these CPU-heavy tasks of ours.

 ### An actor can create new actors